pavelsimo/CarND-MPC-Project/README.md

 The code for preprocessed the waypoints is contained in lines 102 through 120 of the file `main.cpp`.

-Since coordinates are transformed to vehicle perspective, further cross-track error and heading error calculation are simplified.
+Since coordinates were transformed into vehicle perspective, cross-track error and heading error calculations were simplified

 ### Model Predictive Control with Latency

 This part of the code is contained in lines 129 through 142 of the file `main.cpp`.

-To deal with the latency issue I applied a latency delay to the kinematic update equations, and use the new values to initialize the MPC state.
+To deal with the latency issue I applied a latency delay of a 100 ms to the kinematic update equations, and use resulting values to initialize the MPC state.
+The goal is to initialize MPC with the future state of the car after the 100 ms of latency.

 ## Video